Jessene/gopher-tortoise-camera-analysis/README.md

 ## License

-This code is provided for research and educational purposes.
-Please cite the original publication when using or adapting this analysis pipeline.
+This code is released under the MIT License; see the LICENSE file for details.
+You are free to use, modify, and distribute it, including for commercial purposes, provided the copyright and license notices are preserved.
+If you use or adapt this analysis, please also cite the original publication (see How to Cite above).

 ## Acknowledgments